 Autism awarenessSupporting the development of education, skills, values, knowledge and behaviours is important for services to effectively offer appropriate adjustments for people with autism.
 A range of resources are available on our autism awareness and training resources page.

 Around 700,000 people in the UK are on the autism spectrum.
 Together with their families, this means autism is a part of daily life for 2.8 million people.
-Autism is a lifelong, developmental disability that affects how a person communicates with and relates to other people, and how they experience the world around them.
-We are keen to ensure that the workforce have access to appropriate awareness raising resources to enable them to provide appropriate care to people with Autistic Spectrum Conditions across all settings.
+Autism is a lifelong, developmental disability that affects how a person communicates with and relates to other people, and how they experience the world around them.”

 You can get in touch with the team at HEE via firstname.lastname@example.org.